Jeremy casts spells in between his careers as a chemical analyst and campus manager.

 I absolutely love playing Commander format!
 When doing so, players pick one legendary creature (some Planeswalkers work as well) to serve as their commander, a card available throughout the match.
-Additionally, decks consists of a whopping 100 cards, only one copy of each card (besides basic lands) is allowed, and only the colors of your commander may be used in your deck.
+Additionally, decks consist of a whopping 100 cards, but only one copy of each card (besides basic lands) is allowed, and only the colors of your commander may be used in your deck.

 I enjoy commander because its one-per-deck condition diversifies matches, ensuring there's always something new with each draw.
 Today we'll examine six awesome mono-red Commanders for anyone looking to harness the powers of forge and fire!